 - People want it, but not everyone wants it the same: Buffer found 97.6% of the 2000+ they surveyed would like to work remotely, at least some of the time, for the rest of their careers.
 Pandemic or no pandemic, it’s clear the flexibility is highly desirable.
 But there was a much greater range of responses as to why employees want it.
 Individual firms and teams will have to really understand their people in order to design a remote experience that works for them.
 Cookie cutter remote work solutions are unlikely to be effective.

 - Productivity up, but it’s harder to play as a team: the Gitlab and Buffer studies supported other reporting which suggests remote work doesn’t generally hinder productivity.
-But, given that the main organisational mode of output in companies is not actually individuals, but teams, its notable that 34% (Gitlab) found that remote makes teamwork more difficult.
-Spotify also noted that their new policies would “challenge us to improve our communication and collaboration practice.”
-Perhaps we should be focussing less on remote productivity and more on teamwork.
+But, given that the main organisational mode of output in companies is not actually individuals, but teams, it's notable that 34% (Gitlab) found that remote makes teamwork more difficult.
+Subsequent studies have also found that connections with others outside our immediate teams have been compromised, hindering personal and organisational growth.

 - Challenges in setting boundaries and unplugging: both reports were clear when it came to the main issue.
 For Buffer they phrased it as ‘not being able to unplug’ (27% of respondents).
 So far, this aspect of remote has not been a success.
 As Buffer found, 45% of respondents felt they were working more as remote employees.
 Managers can almost certainly be doing more to help their teams compartmentalize and achieve better work-life balance.